SohamDas2004/OpenLane-VSD/README.md

 ![image](https://github.com/user-attachments/assets/b731135d-79bc-45c8-b96c-9bc06282ff1c)

+The Google SkyWater 130 PDK is an open-source toolkit for designing computer chips at the 130nm scale.
+Developed by Google and SkyWater Technology, it makes chip design accessible to everyone, from students to researchers, and supports innovation by providing essential design resources and compatibility with various design tools.

 Follow the official [OpenLane Documentation](https://openlane.readthedocs.io/en/latest/) to get started.
 You can discuss OpenLane 2 in the [#openlane-2](https://open-source-silicon.slack.com/archives/C05M85Q5GCF) channel of the [Efabless Open Source Silicon Slack](https://invite.skywater.tools/).